Volvo Concept Estate

 The feel of a Scandinavian living room

 “The interior is exceptionally vivid.
-Yet the glass roof and seats covered by light, soft Bridge of Wear leather help to retain that bright and cosy feeling that is the hallmark of a Swedish living room.
+Yet the glass roof and seats covered by light, soft Bridge of Wear leather help to retain that bright and cozy feeling that is the hallmark of a Swedish living room.
 A place that makes you feel so comfortable that you are reluctant to leave,” says Robin Page.

 Specially designed Swedish ‘kubb’ game